HimanshuMohanty-Git24/Veloce_Ai/README.md

 4. Initialize the database: `python database/db_setup.py`
 5. Start the application: `streamlit run app.py`

-## Upcoming Updates 📈
+## Upcoming Updates (some updates already added✅❤️)📈
-Veloce_AI is a constantly evolving platform, with a roadmap of exciting new features and enhancements planned for the future(Due to time constraint we have resorted to only the base features):
+Veloce_AI is a constantly evolving platform, with a roadmap of exciting new features and enhancements planned for the future:

 1. Improved system prompt handling for different request types (Update Added ✅)
 2. Database integration for real vehicle data (Update Added ✅)
-3. Enhanced real-time voice assistant functionality
+3. Enhanced real-time voice assistant functionality ((Update Added realively faster but can be more better with some paid model⭐))
-4. Integration of a Google Search-based agent
+4. Integration of a Google Search-based agent for latest info (Update Added ✅)
 5. Vehicle function control features (e.g., lights, locks) (Update Added ✅)
 6. More robust system prompt for wider agent capabilities (Update Added ✅)
 7. Music playback feature using YTMusic API (Update Added ✅)